- It's important to know how to set out your response and what to include.

 The response should include what you have done, or intend to do, to remedy the concerns identified and make sure the problem doesn't happen again.

 How you give your response is as important as what you put in it.
-Consider the following point to make sure your position is clear.
+Consider the following points to make sure your position is clear.

 Avoid jargon or medical abbreviations